sdesalas/cordova-plugin-tonegenerator/README.md

 -------------------------------------------

 Sets the volume (amplitude) of the generated tone.
 This should be a value between 0 and 255.

+This method can be used to update the frequency while a tone is playing.

 <pre>
 <code>